Mark Michael Howcutt

 "Anyone who thinks that valuable horses are not hunted in the Whaddon country should have hunted in those grand days when Lord Rothschild's Staghounds were going on that district and hunted by Fred Cox, Mark Howcutt, Will Gaskin and Frank Walker.
 They would have seen what horses came out then, and no doubt just as valuable ones are being hunted in that country at the present time.
 The late Mr Harry Castle and two or three more mounted by him used to think nothing of hacking from the South Oxfordshire country to meets such as Aston Abbotts, Wingrave Cross-roads &c. ..[illegible].. the run to the take (and what gallops some of them were!), and then often have to ride home from such places as Great Brickhill and the other side of Leighton Buzzard, riding the same horse all day.
 That the horses were good and fit speaks for itself."

-Fox Russell's memoirs "In Scarlett and Silk" was published in 1896, when Mark was approaching his 60th birthday, and includes these remarks about Lord Rothschild's Staghounds:
+This book of memoirs by Fox Russell was published in 1896, when Mark was approaching his 60th birthday, and includes these remarks about Lord Rothschild's Staghounds:

 "The Vale of Aylesbury is as near perfection as possible: it is all grass, practically, with beautiful flying fences, over which no first-rate hunter, until he tires, at least, ought to come to grief.
 Speaking for myself, I would sooner take and average run and two average falls over the Vale, than the best of runs, minus the tumbles, in an indifferent country.
 The "fields" are enormous, but, generally speaking, there is plenty of room at the fences.
 When I was last there, and following this splendid pack, which, by the way, was started in 1839, Fred Cox was still hunting then, and despite the manifold injuries he has sustained in falls innumerable, which have made his seat on a horse cramped and unnatural, was always with his hounds.
 Mark Howcutt was then first whip, and a bolder cross-country horseman I never want to see.
 He was going then, and goes now, as hard as we happy youths did at the age of eighteen or twenty, when we "feared nothin' c'os we knowed nothin'," as old Jem Hills, the huntsman of the Heythrop, used to put it."